brantburnett/couchbase-functional-testing/README.md

 Each time you launch the application using the `up` task, Couchbase is simply restarted with it's previous configuration and data.
 This makes startup times much faster.
 If it's necessary to rebuild (for example, if you change configuration in the `couchbase` directory), run the `docker-compose down: debug` task.
 This will clean up all related volumes so the next launch is clean.

+## Running CI Tests Locally

+To run the CI tests locally in VSCode, under `Terminal | Run Task...` run the `docker-compose up: test` task.

+Alternatively, the tests can be run from the command line.
+See detailed documentation in the [tests directory](./tests/README.md).